Colombia's Grupo SURA posts 82% jump in Q4 net profit

 ($1= 4,814.11 Colombian pesos)

-(Reporting by Nelson Bocanegra; Writing by Valentine Hilaire; Editing by Brendan O'Boyle)
+(Reporting by Nelson Bocanegra; Writing by Valentine Hilaire and Oliver Griffin; Editing by Brendan O'Boyle)

 ((Valentine.Hilaire@thomsonreuters.com;))